RonaldBarnes/D3-graphs/Readme.md

 chart.

+Mine is enhanced with:
+* responsive design
-Mine is enhanced with "responsive design", a colour legend for the continents, a label on the year input selector (range), transitions, etc.
+* a colour legend for the continents
+* a label on the year input selector (range)
+* transitions
+* etc.

 I did omit the central chart of births by quarter though.

-Link to [live demo]: (http://bclug.ca:8008/test-git/d3/pie-chart/ron/).
+Link to live demo http://bclug.ca:8008/test-git/d3/pie-chart/ron/.